-

 Are there certain courts or types of claims that are most prevalent (for example competition vs commercial litigation generally)?

-Recent trends in collective redress litigation in Italy indicate that the most common claims concern breaches of consumer protection law, rather than competition law or traditional commercial litigation.
+Recent trends in collective redress litigation in Italy indicate that the most common claims continue to concern breaches of consumer protection law, rather than competition law or traditional commercial litigation.

 -